Multi-Scale CUSUM Tests for Time Dependent Spherical Random Fields: Introduction

 \section{Introduction}

-The analysis of time-dependent spherical random fields is the natural setting for a number of different areas of applications; some relevant examples include Cosmology, Geophysics and Atmospheric/Climate Sciences, among others, see for instance \cite{CaponeraPanaretos,CaponeraA0S21,Clarke,Porcu18,Porcu} and the references therein for a small sample of recent contributions (more generally, spherical data have been recently considered in different frameworks by \cite{Cheng2019,DiMarzio1,DiMarzio2,Fan,Fan2}, among others).
-In these areas, it is often a natural question to probe whether structural breaks have occurred over time; the most immediate example of such changes is obviously represented by shifts in the global mean, which would correspond to Global Warming when studying temperature data.
+The analysis of time dependent spherical random fields is the natural setting for a number of different areas of applications; some relevant examples include Cosmology, Geophysics and Atmospheric/Climate Sciences, see for instance \cite{CaponeraPanaretos,CaponeraA0S21,Clarke,Porcu18,Porcu} and the references therein for a small sample of recent contributions (more generally, spherical data have been recently considered in different frameworks by \cite{Cheng2019,DiMarzio1,DiMarzio2,Fan,Fan2}, among others).
+In these areas, it is often a natural question to probe whether structural breaks have occurred over time; the most immediate example of such changes is obviously represented by shifts in the global mean (namely, averaged over space), which would correspond to Global Warming when studying temperature data.
 Such shifts can be investigated by means of a number of traditional statistical tools, such as the celebrated CUSUM test for structural breaks.

-Our purpose in this paper is to exploit harmonic/spectral methods to investigate MultiScale structural breaks, i.e., modifications of the statistical model which may go beyond a simple mean shift.
+Our purpose in this paper is to exploit harmonic/spectral methods to investigate multi-scale structural breaks, i.e., modifications of the statistical model which may go beyond a simple global mean shift.
 A more rigorous and complete description of our environment will be given in the sections to follow; we believe, however, that it is useful to introduce from the start our motivations by means of a very preliminary analysis on a temperature data set.